 Handwashing is a practice often taken for granted.
 You were probably frequently reminded to do this as a child.
 Even as an adult, you may still find signs or prompts in the workplace reminding you to wash your hands.
 However, we cannot afford to dismiss the critical role handwashing plays, especially during this pandemic.
-Washing your hands not only protects yourself, it also prevents the spread of infections like COVID-19.
+Washing your hands not only protects yourself, it also prevents the spread of respiratory and other infections like COVID-19.
 Learn how handwashing counters germs and how you can do it like a pro.

 The History of Handwashing

 In the mid-1800s, a Hungarian physician named Ignaz Semmelweis made a unique discovery.
 He noticed that many women in the highly trained and well-equipped obstetric division of the Vienna Hospital were dying of infection.
 In contrast, fewer women were dying in the second obstetric division of the hospital, which was run entirely by midwives.
 The only difference was that male doctors and medical students delivered in the first division, while female midwives did so in the second.

 At this time, medicine was several decades behind what is known as the Germ Theory: the idea that microbes cause disease.
 This theory is nowadays overwhelmingly accepted by both experts and the general public.
 Back then, however, this was still an abstract idea.
 Nobody wore gloves during operations, and hygiene was not high up on the priority list.

 Eventually, Ignaz Semmelweis concluded that infections came from dirty or unclean surfaces.
 He discovered this as the cause of the death of his friend and colleague.
 That person passed away from an infected scalpel used for autopsies beforehand.
 He also found those dirty particles originating from cadavers in students’ and attending physicians’ hands, who treated patients.
 It was this key discovery that prompted Semmelweis to mandate handwashing across departments.
 The incidence of fever and death immediately dropped after that.